Julie Cope's Grand Tour: The Story of a Life by Grayson Perry

 Also running at Blackwell is a small display of Perry's ceramics.
 The Spotlight loan is on show from 21 September 2018 until February 2019.

-- In Its Familiarity, Golden, Grayson Perry, 2015.
-Crafts Council Collection: 2016.19.
+- A Perfect Match, Grayson Perry, 2015.
+Crafts Council Collection: 2016.18.
 Purchase supported by Art Fund (with a contribution from The Wolfson Foundation) and a donation from Maylis and James Grand.

 - Courtesy the Artist, Paragon Press and Victoria Miro, London. © Grayson Perry